Vakiyama/comm-docs/docs/index.md

 This documentations assumes the following:

 - Comfort with terminal commands for basic operations.
-- Knowlege of where terminal shell is located
+- Knowing your way around a shell environment and terminal.
 - Able to keep track of files and directories in the computer.

 ## Software Requirements